-In Kashmir, we experience colorful embroidery on all kinds of apparel and fabric - Crewel Fabrics, Shawls, Jackets and many more.
-There are many different types of embroidery techniques used by Kashmiri craftsmen.
+In Kashmir, we experience colorful embroidery on many different types of apparel and fabric - Crewel Fabrics, Shawls, Jackets and many more.
+There are various types of embroidery techniques that Kashmiri craftsmen use.
 I will try to give a brief description of some.1.
 Crewel embroidery: It is done using a pointed crochet ("Aari") on a cotton, wool, silk or some other suitable fabric.

 Crewel embroidery uses woolen or art-silk yarn for embroidery.
 The background fabric can be cotton, organza, velvet, linen or jute suitable for curtains and upholstery projects (except organza which is a sheer fabric).
 These fabrics also find good use in making bedspreads, throws and pillows.